 As for movies filmed at The Plaza, the list is long including the film versions of Eloise.
 But the “castle on Central Park South” appears in The Way We Were, Arthur, and Sleepless in Seattle.

-1 Great Place to Eat: Serendipity 3
+1 Great Place to Eat in NYC with Kids: Serendipity 3

 Not all things are worth the wait, but Serendipity 3’s Frozen Hot Chocolate isn’t one of them.
 Prepare to be amazed by the sheer size and deliciousness of the frozen treats.